-Students can focus on the following Areas of Interest to compliment their degree.
+Students can focus on the following Areas of Interest to complement their degree.
 This does not appear on the official degree.
-Students should discuss these areas of interest with their academic advisor.
+Students should discuss these areas of interest with their Faculty Academic Advisor.

 Areas of Interest

 - Teaching, Leadership and Coaching

 - Health Promotion, Wellness and Health Behaviour Change

 - Adapted Physical Activity